Dissemination

 • CEE 300: Behavior of Materials (Undergraduate Course, 4 credits): Students are taught macroscopic mechanical behavior in terms of phenomena at the nanometer and micrometer levels for the three types of engineering materials (metals, ceramics, and polymers) with emphasis on specific construction materials used in civil engineering such as steel, glass, clay, asphalt, aggregates, wood, and concrete.
 Theoretical lectures are supplemented by weekly lab sessions where students conduct performance testing on various engineering materials and document their results via lab reports.
 This course is offered every semester, and Prof. Garg teaches it typically in the Fall semester.

-• Photos from the implementation of a Virtual Reality game developed by Garg Group in CEE 300.
-Left image shows a schematic of a crystallographic plane and the right image shows a student playing the VR game which helps visualize crystallographic basics for undergraduates.
+Photos from the implementation of a Virtual Reality game developed by Garg Group in CEE 300.
+Left image shows an interactive 3D model of a crystallographic plane and the right image shows a student playing the VR game which helps visualize crystallographic basics for undergraduates.
 More details on the game and results to be shared in early 2024.

 • CEE 502: Advanced Cement Chemistry (Graduate Course, 4 credits): Students are taught advanced topics in the manufacture and reaction chemistry of the traditional Portland cement as well as alternative, sustainable cements.
 Students learn to synthesize pure clinker phases in the lab at the gram scale, followed by a field trip to a local cement plant where they learn about cement production at the ton scale.
 This course is offered once a year, and Prof. Garg teaches it typically in the Spring semester.